Classiq/classiq-library/README.md

     <img src="README_resources/classiq-logo.svg" width="300" height="150">
 </div>

-# Classiq
+# Classiq: High-Level Quantum Modeling Language

-Your entry-point for creating & running quantum programs.
+Classiq provides a powerful platform for **designing, optimizing, analyzing, and executing** quantum programs.
+This repository hosts a comprehensive collection of quantum functions, algorithms, applications, and tutorials built using the Classiq SDK and our native Qmod language.

-This repository holds a wide collection of quantum functions, algorithms, applications and tutorials built with Classiq.
+Whether you're a researcher, developer, or student, Classiq helps you simplify complex quantum workflows and seamlessly transform quantum logic into optimized circuits by leveraging our **high-level functional design** approach.
+A user-friendly interface allows you to model, simulate, visualize, and execute quantum programs across various quantum hardware platforms.

 <hr> <br>